 CoolSculpting Cycles

 One primary determination in CoolSculpting Costs is how many cycles are necessary to complete a CoolSculpting treatment.
 One round of the CoolSculpting machine using a single applicator comprises a cycle.
+CoolSculpting cost, then, is calculated per cycle, and the specific applicator used.

 For body parts that require mirror treatments (i.e., love handles, thighs, upper arms), two applicators are necessary (one for each side) equaling two cycles.
 The patient will receive one cycle at a time.
 The left-arm may be done first.
 Then the right arm will be done.
 Thus, two applicators and two uses of the CoolSculpt machine will employ cryolipolysis or cold-induced cell death.

 The number of applicators used in a single treatment protocol depends on your body shape and size, along with your desired results.
-CoolSculpting belly fat may require one large applicator for some patients and two small applicators for other patients.
+CoolSculpting belly fat may require one large applicator for some patients or two small applicators for other patients.

 Learn more about CoolSculpting >>

-Read on to learn more about small and large applicators and which applicators treat different parts of the body:Applicator Sizes and Types
+Applicator Sizes and Types

 There are small CoolSculpting applicators and large CoolSculpting applicators.
 Size plus the type of applicators serve as an additional metric in CoolSculpting prices.
 Large CoolSculpting applicators cost double the amount of small CoolSculpting applicators; however, they typically treat double the skin area.

-CoolSculpting Costs in {LOCATION]
+CoolSculpting Costs in Oklahoma City

 The size and type of CoolSculpting applicators used along with the number of cycles performed will determine the price of CoolSculpting.

 However, there are numerous ways to reduce CoolSculpting costs.
-Typically, the cost of CoolSculpting decreases when you purchase more than one cycle. promotions offer excellent savings on CoolSculpting prices.
-Normally, CoolSculpting providers offer a 15% off the retail price when they run a CoolSculpting promotion.-
+Typically, the cost of CoolSculpting decreases when you purchase more than one cycle.
+In addition, promotions offer excellent savings on CoolSculpting prices.
+For example, Cool Aesthetics is now offering 25% off CoolSculpting for new patients who schedule a free consultation.

+CoolSculpting costs often vary between individuals.
+The best way to determine costs is to schedule a complimentary no-obligation consultation with Cool Aesthetics.
+During your meeting, your CoolSculpting specialist will provide detailed pricing.
+If CoolSculpting is right for you, together, you two will create a personalized treatment plan, tailored to create a pristine physique, and designed to meet your budget.

-Save 25% on CoolSculpting from [SPA]
+Save 25% on CoolSculpting from Cool Aesthetics

 CoolSculpting requires knowledge and skill.
-At [SPA] the premier provider in [LOCATION] specializes in pristine long-lasting physiques.
+At Cool Aesthetics, the premier provider in Oklahoma City specializes in sculpting pristine long-lasting physiques.
 Relax knowing you are in caring hands as you save on your CoolSculpting costs.
 Get your free consultation now.
-Just fill out the form below or call [NUMBER] Tackle those stubborn fat bulges and keep more of your hard-earned money with 25% off your CoolSculpting costs.
-Contact [SPA] today and save.
-Fill out the form below or call [NUMBER]
+Just fill out the form below or call (405) 842-9732.
+Tackle those stubborn fat bulges and keep more of your hard-earned money with 25% off your CoolSculpting costs.